jsdw/angu/README.md

 assert.equal(r1.value, 42)
 ```

 If something goes wrong evaluating the provided string, an error will be returned.
-Errors contain
-the position information and so on to feed back to the user exactly what's gone wrong.
+All errors returned
+contain position information (`{ pos: { start, end} }`) describing the beginning and end of the string
+that contains the error.
+Specific errors contain other information depending on their `kind`.

 [More examples can be found here](https://github.com/jsdw/angu/blob/master/src/index.test.ts).